Healthdirect Free Australian health advice you can count on.

 How is substance abuse treated?

-Many treatment options are available for addictions and substance abuse, ranging from counselling through to hospital treatment depending on which substance is involved and seriousness of the dependence.
+Many treatment options are available for addictions and substance abuse.
+These range from counselling through to hospital treatment.

-For people who have a substance use disorder and a mental illness, treatment needs to address both conditions at the same time to be effective.
+For people who have a substance use disorder and a mental illness, treatment needs to address both conditions at the same time.

 Where to get help

-• If you are concerned that you or someone you care about may have a problem with their substance use, see your doctor.
+If you’re concerned that you or someone you care about may have a problem with substance use, see your doctor.
 You could also try healthdirect's Symptom Checker and get advice on when to seek professional help.

-• 12-step programs such as Alcoholics Anonymous (AA) 1300 222 222 and Narcotics Anonymous (NA) 1300 652 820 are available in many locations throughout Australian cities and regional areas.
-They provide a support group for people who have recovered from addiction and can support and mentor others with alcohol or addiction problems.
+Programs such as Alcoholics Anonymous (AA) 1300 222 222 and Narcotics Anonymous (NA) 1300 652 820 are available in many locations throughout Australian cities and regional areas.
+They provide support for people with alcohol and drug problems who want to stop drinking or using drugs.

 Learn more here about the development and quality assurance of healthdirect content.